 The Adventure Cove Water Park gets you up close with marine life and you can also take a high-speed water slide, drift on a lazy river, or snorkel with tropical fish over a colorful reef.
 Fun for the whole family.

-They have many packages to offer but I would personally recommend Adventure Express for skip the line so that you can explore more places on Sentosa Island!
+They have many packages to offer but I would personally recommend Adventure Express to skip the line so that you can explore more places on Sentosa Island!

-Cost: Adventure Express cost about $12 and is the cheapest option.
+- Cost: Adventure Express costs about $12 and is the cheapest option.

 Visit one of the most popular museums in the world and see your favorite stars and well-known leaders in their life-like wax figures.